pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 If you feel you don't have a Linux Terminal with a modern Python inside, actually you do

-##### gCloud Browser Linux, or Sh TMux
+##### gCloud Browser Linux Shell

-You can run the 4+ GB Terminal gCloud Linux Terminal Shell that your gMail gives you free-of-charge at
+You can run the 4+ GB Terminal gCloud Linux Shell that your gMail gives you free-of-charge at

 > https://shell.cloud.google.com/?show=terminal

-Google gives out one Linux Terminal Shell Window per Browser.
+Google gives out one Linux Shell Window per Browser.
 And they keep it current, like giving you 2023 Python 3.12 in 2025

-Notes =>
+Four Notes =>

 1